-Harold and Francis Holt Physic Garden
+Harold and Frances Holt Physic Garden

-The Harold and Francis Holt Physic Garden is a formal garden feature comprised of twelve concentric brick-edged beds around a central sundial, the whole of the Garden enclosed by a yew hedge.
+The Harold and Frances Holt Physic Garden is a formal garden feature comprised of twelve concentric brick-edged beds around a central sundial, the whole of the Garden enclosed by a yew hedge.
 The yew hedge is traditional, used to protect the "the ignorant" from the many poisonous plants within.
 A plinth dating from the the 1920s that had original resided in the old Botanical Garden supports a bronze sundial.
 The sundial is engraved with the native Zigadenus venenosus (death camas), while the gnomon (pointer) carries a physician's snake and a pharmacist's cup of hemlock.

 The collections in the Physic Garden represent important plants from the early European pharmacopeia (drug-making), most of which were originally derived from the Chelsea Physic Garden.
 The associated signage tells stories through historical quotations, outlining the purported utility, including medicinal uses mostly based on the Doctrine of Signatures, and the ecology or mythological significance of the plants displayed.
 And while all of the herbs are in some way interesting, there are many “weeds” and poisonous plants among them.
 Physic gardens serve as an important link to the original Botanical Gardens, such as Chelsea, Oxford and Padua, which were built as additions to universities for the education of physicians and apothecaries (early pharmacists).